-(A) Physical restraint and isolation shall only be used in emergency circumstances when less restrictive interventions have been determined to be ineffective and only to ensure the immediate physical safety of the child, a staff member or others.
+(A) Physical restraint and isolation shall only be used in accordance with written approval of a certified or licensed health care professional and a certified or licensed practitioner of behavioral science, in emergency circumstances when less restrictive interventions have been determined to be ineffective and only to ensure the immediate physical safety of the child, a staff member or others.
 The use of physical restraint and isolation shall be limited to the following emergency situations:

 (1) For protection of the child.